 - Title insurance policies

-Upon finishing of all instructions of the escrow, closing can take place.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are paid out.
-You'll then obtain the title to the house and the title insurance gets dispersed as stated in the escrow instructions.
+You're ready to close when each step of the done in escrow process.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are taken.
+Title to the home is then transferred to you as buyer and related title insurance is issued as outlined in the escrow instructions.